 Spend more time with the people who inspire and energize you.
 If you don’t click with someone, send love and warmth their way and move on.

 What are some ways you’ve found your tribe while working remotely?

 About the Author

 Ashmi Pathela is the creator of Covival, a blog on finding fulfillment in work, life, and community.
-She covers topics like remote careers, coworking and coliving, the future of work, and travel.
+She covers topics like remote careers, the future of work, and travel.
 After working at Facebook and a few startups in San Francisco, she left her job to consult startups while traveling around the world.
 Find her on her blog, Twitter, and Instagram.